AdiCutitoiu/OnlineJudge/README.md

 READ THIS!!!!!!!!!!!!!!!!!!!!!

-To run the project you should have node installed: https://nodejs.org/en/download/current/
+To run the project you must have node installed:
+https://nodejs.org/en/download/current/

-Download the repo yourself or just click here: https://codeload.github.com/AdiCutitoiu/OnlineJudge/zip/master
+Download the repo yourself or just click here:
+https://codeload.github.com/AdiCutitoiu/OnlineJudge/zip/master

 Open a terminal in the `/server` directory and run: